dnordstrom/dnordstrom.github.io/content/notes/firefox-sidebar-width.md

 ---
 title: Own your Firefox sidebar width
-date: 2022-06-17
+date: "2022-06-17"
-description: Change the width and other aspects of your Firefox sidebar using userChrome.css.
+description: "Change the width and other aspects of your Firefox sidebar using userChrome.css."
+keywords:
+- firefox
 ---

 Is your Firefox sidebar resetting its width on each launch?
 No?
 Well, I guess it's just me then.
 Either way, it can be solved with the good old userChrome.css.